-NCERT Solutions are contemplated as an exceptionally helpful book while preparing for the CBSE Class 12 Economics examinations.
-This study resource possesses an intense knowledge and the Solutions collated by the subject matter experts are no different.
+NCERT Solutions are an exceptionally helpful resource for preparing for the CBSE Class 12 Economics examination.
+This study resource is an excellent source of knowledge, and NCERT solutions provided by the subject matter experts are accurate and easy to understand.

 Access NCERT Solutions for Class 12 Economics Chapter 2